 Book Description

 Claremont is unique among the suburbs of the Perth metropolitan region.
-Originally founded as a yeoman settlement for pensioned-off British soldiers who guarded Western Australian's convicts, it developed in the 1880s and 1890s as a village where members of the English gentry felt at home.
+Originally founded as a yeoman settlement for pensioned-off British soldiers who guarded Western Australia's convicts, it developed in the 1880s and 1890s as a village where members of the English gentry felt at home.

 Soon overtaken by the rapid suburbanization of the gold rush era, Claremont was favoured by a fine riverside situation that all classes enjoyed.
 Another mineral boom in the 1960s and high-rise development began to make inroads until repelled by a surge of interest in the heritage of the suburb's turn-of-the-century housing stock.